ga4gh/cat-vrs/docs/source/value_object_descriptor/framework.rst

 structure is necessary due to the nature of value objects and |vrs|.

-The GA4GH Variation Representation Specification (|vrs|) is a terminology, schema, and expressive framework for the computational representation of variation, and contains useful conventions for the normalization of variation forms for message passing between systems.
-Objects compliant with VRS are value objects, which are compared by structure and value, in contrast to entities which are compared by registered identifiers.
+The GA4GH Variation Representation Specification (|vrs|) is a terminology, information model, and schema for the computational representation of variation.
+VRS also describes useful conventions for the normalization of variation forms for message passing between systems.
+Objects compliant with VRS are value objects: data objects that are compared by structure and value, in contrast to entities which are compared by registered identifiers.
 For example, the variants represented by the *NM_004415.2:c.8472_8483del* and *LRG_423t1:c.8472_8483del* HGVS_ descriptions are not found equivalent by comparing these strings, but by comparing the structure of the reference sequence and indicated change underlying the descriptors.
 Conversely, the